Purity Culture Dropout™ Queer Support Groups

 These groups are tailored specifically to your experience.

-One of the best ways to move forward in your understanding of yourself is to find others who share your experience.
 When you join a Purity Culture Dropout™ Queer Support Group, you’ll meet virtually with other LGBTQ+ folks who were raised in purity culture.
 Throughout the course of eight weeks, we’ll have moderated discussions on a variety of topics related to identity, sexuality, gender, relationships, life after purity culture, and more!

 As your facilitator, I’m a member of the community and have also worked with LGBTQ+ youth and adults in my professional life for over two decades.
 I will provide different learning topics each week, and facilitate meaningful discussions on each topic.